rancher/docs/content/rancher/v2.x/en/installation/single-node-install-external-lb/_index.md

 ---
-title: Single Node Install with External Load Balancer
+title: Single Node Installation with External Load Balancer
 weight: 260
 ---

-# Single Node Install with External Load Balancer
+# Single Node Installation with External Load Balancer

 For development environments, we recommend installing Rancher by running a single Docker container.
 In this installation scenario, you'll install Docker on a single Linux host, and then install Rancher on your host using a single Docker container.

 >**Note:**
-> If you want don't want to use an external load balancer, please see [Single Node Install]({{< baseurl >}}/rancher/v2.x/en/installation/server-installation/single-node-install/).
+> If you want don't want to use an external load balancer, please see [Single Node Installation]({{< baseurl >}}/rancher/v2.x/en/installation/single-node-install/).

 ## Provision Linux Host